Providing NHS services

 Medical Director, Consultant Psychiatrist

 As a consultant psychiatrist for 30 years it is always tempting to prescribe hypnotics when you are seeing a patient complaining of insomnia but with all the attendant risks of dependence, hangover, road traffic accidents etc. it is usually a mistake.
-Sleepstation offers an effective and safe alternative to prescribing which has been used in over half of England’s General Practices.
+Sleepstation offers an effective and low-risk alternative to prescribing which has been used in over half of England’s General Practices.

 Heather